ryancooper7/GuitarNoteTabber/README.md

 # GuitarNoteTabber
 A web application that transcribes guitar notes from audio input.
 This application allows users to record and playback audio, see the pitch of the sound input in real-time, and see what notes were played upon the end of the recording.
+The results are displayed with a line graph.
 The front-end is written in HTML, CSS, and Javascript and the back-end is written using Python with the Flask web framework.

 <h3>Dependencies:</h3>
 Make sure the following Python packages are installed: